dasarpai/old.dasarpai.github.io/_draft/WIA/WIP/Karma-Vedantic-Perspective.md

 tat te karma pravakṣhyāmi yaj jñātvā mokṣhyase ’śhubhāt

-There are 6 kinds of Karma.
+## There are 6 kinds of Karma.
-Nitya Karma which should be done daily they brings the result immediately the result of this kind of Karma do not get accumulated for next year next cricket or next life.
+- Nitya Karma which should be done daily they brings the result immediately the result of this kind of Karma do not get accumulated for next year next cricket or next life.
-Naimit Karma whitch should be donen when the occasion come in the bring the results immediately there is no accumulation of the karmaphala of this kind of Karma
+- Naimit Karma whitch should be donen when the occasion come in the bring the results immediately there is no accumulation of the karmaphala of this kind of Karma
-Kamya Karma: Which you need to do everyday keeping a future in mind they may not bring  the immediately but they will certainly fruify at some point of time in future.  you do this karmas to fulfill your personal bodily or pleasure desire.
+- Kamya Karma: Which you need to do everyday keeping a future in mind they may not bring  the immediately but they will certainly fruify at some point of time in future.  you do this karmas to fulfill your personal bodily or pleasure desire.
-Nishkama Karma: Which you should do everyday.
+- Nishkama Karma: Which you should do everyday.
 You don’t want anything for yourself.
 These are done without any intention of self, but keeping in the mind the larger society and environment and surrounding.
 If you don’t do then you experience selfish society around you.
 If you do these then you will experience the oneness with existence.
-Nished Karma: You should not certain Karma, they are forbidded.
+- Nished Karma: You should not certain Karma, they are forbidded.
 But if you do these intentionally or unintentionally then you will suffer in future.
 If you don’t do these then there is no joy or pleasure.
-Prayaschita Karam : You need to do these Karmas, only if you have done some Nishedh Karma.
+- Prayaschita Karam : You need to do these Karmas, only if you have done some Nishedh Karma.
 Otherwise they are not required.
 If you do these karmas your suffering will go away very soon.
 If you don’t they will remain part of your life and you will suffer.

+## Karmafala from the perspective of time
-From the perspective of time, i.e. when a Karma will fruity it can be classified into three types Sanchita Karma - Accumulation of karmaphala from the present life.
+From the perspective of time, i.e. when a Karma will fruity it can be classified into three types
+- Sanchita Karma - Accumulation of karmaphala from the present life.
 Some of that you already have consume and some you will consume in the future.
-Prarabdha Karma - Accumulated karmaphala from previous life based on which you got the body, family, and friends you have.
+- Prarabdha Karma - Accumulated karmaphala from previous life based on which you got the body, family, and friends you have.
-Agami Karma -  Accumulation of karmaphala from the present life, which you will consume in the future, but if they were not consumed/experienced fully within the current life they become Prarabdha for the next life.
+- Agami Karma -  Accumulation of karmaphala from the present life, which you will consume in the future, but if they were not consumed/experienced fully within the current life they become Prarabdha for the next life.

+## Doer of the Karma
-From the plane of doing this karmas can be divided into 3 parts Kayika karma: The Karma done by the body
+From the plane of doing this karmas can be divided into 3 parts
+- Kayika karma: The Karma done by the body
-Vachika karma:.  the Karma done by the faculty of a speech Manasika karma:  the Karma done by Faculty of thinking
+- Vachika karma:.  the Karma done by the faculty of a speech
+- Manasika karma:  the Karma done by Faculty of thinking

+## Karma Philosophy of Bhagavad Gita
+Although there are two chapters dedicated for Karma in the Bhagavad Gita.
+Chapter 3 is Karma Yoga and Chapter 4 is Karma Sanyas Yoga.
+But there are many important noted slokas in the Bhagavad Gita which helps understanding Karma.

 कर्मण्येवाधिकारस्ते मा फलेषु कदाचन ।
 मा कर्मफलहेतुर्भूर्मा ते सङ्गोऽस्त्वकर्मणि ॥ 2.47 ॥